dasayan05/dasayan05.github.io/index.md

 - Got PhD (with full scholarship) offer from [SketchX Lab, University of Surrey](http://sketchx.eecs.qmul.ac.uk/).
 Moving out of India in Oct.
 2019.
 - New <a href="{{ site.url }}{{ site.baseurl }}/blog-tut/2019/01/01/python-compilation-process-overview.html">blog</a> on the internals of Python and it's Bytecodes.
 - New <a href="{{ site.url }}{{ site.baseurl }}/blog-tut/2018/12/28/scalable-deep-learning-2.html">articles</a> on Distributed training of DL models using PyTorch.
 A shorter version <a href="https://medium.com/intel-student-ambassadors/distributed-training-of-deep-learning-models-with-pytorch-1123fa538848">got published</a> in Intel Student Ambassador's Medium channel.
-- Selected as an [Intel Student Ambassador](https://software.intel.com/en-us/ai-academy/ambassadors) for A.I. in Asia Pacific & Japan.
-- Talked about Intel performance libraries and Inference tools for Deep learning in `up.AI summit` in IIT Kharagpur recently.
-[Link](https://www.facebook.com/upaisummit)